UgoB7/2024-Internship-ETRI-motion-tokenizer/README.md

 ## Overview
-The goal of this project is to train a tokenizer for motion data, leveraging multiple motion datasets to create a more general tokenizer.
-This internship involves exploring existing datasets and tokenizing methods.
+The goal of this project is to train a tokenizer for motion data by leveraging multiple motion datasets to create a more generalized tokenizer.
+This internship involves exploring existing datasets, retargeting joint structures from one to another, and training a new model for motion tokenization.

 ## Task/Status